makersacademy/airport_challenge/README.md

 ## Interface
-The expected interface for this airport to use is `irb` or `pry`.
+The expected interface for this airport to use is IRB.
 The following notes and accompanying code explain how to interact with the program.

 Getting started:
 ```ruby